Please read the information below which gives details of our Pupil Premium Grant and how we allocate the funding.

 Ashbrook School Context

-Mrs Claire Sharples (Executive Headteacher) and a Link Governor (to be named shortly) are responsible for the achievement of Pupil Premium at Ashbrook school.
+Mrs Claire Sharples (Executive Headteacher) and Helen Blackwell (Link Governor) are responsible for the achievement of Pupil Premium at Ashbrook school.

 The strategic lead is Heather Cormack, (Deputy Headteacher) however day to day contact regarding these children can be made through class teachers.